Terence Mordaunt: Other activity

-Terence Mordaunt is chairman of Pendennis Shipyard, a Falmouth-based company that builds and refits luxury yachts, which had a turnover of £52m in 2017.
+Mordaunt is chairman of Pendennis Shipyard, a Falmouth-based company that builds and refits luxury yachts, which had a turnover of £52m in 2017.

 In 2019, Terence Mordaunt officially handed over a collection of letters written by Isambard Kingdom Brunel to the SS Great Britain Trust when they were discovered at Bristol Port.

-In 2016, Terence Mordaunt founded The Mordaunt Foundation, which provides grants to a number of regional, national and international organisations.
+In 2016, Mordaunt founded The Mordaunt Foundation, which provides grants to a number of regional, national and international organisations.

 Terence Mordaunt is a Trustee of the Outward Bound Trust.

-Since 1995, Terence Mordaunt has been a member of The Society of Merchant Venturers.
+Since 1995, Mordaunt has been a member of The Society of Merchant Venturers.

 Political activity

 Terence Mordaunt is a patron of Conservative Way Forward, a British Thatcherite think tank.

 In April 2017, Mordaunt joined the board of the Global Warming Policy Foundation, a think tank which promotes climate change denial, succeeding Nigel Lawson as chairman in 2019.
 Mordaunt told OpenDemocracy in 2019: "No one has proved yet that carbon dioxide is the culprit [of climate change].
 It may not be.
 If you ask me should we just put carbon dioxide in the air, I would say 'no'.
 And that is the stance of the Global Warming Policy Foundation."

 In 2019, The Bristol Port Company gave Boris Johnson and Jeremy Hunt £25,000 each for their campaigns to become the Conservative Party leader.
 Terence Mordaunt and Sir David Ord have given over £640,000 to the Conservative Party since 2001.
 Mordaunt was listed as the 13th biggest donor to the pro-Brexit campaign.

+In 2022, Penny Mordaunt's prime ministerial campaign stated that Terence Mordaunt is not a relative.

+Since 22nd June 2023, Terence's company First Corporate Consultants Limited has given £100,000 to the Reform UK party.